microsoft/vscode-cordova/README.md

 ### Error `'Cannot connect to runtime process, timeout after {0} ms - (reason: {1}).', '{_timeout}', '{_error}'` while running debug scenarios

 This may happen if debugger is not being connected to the debug session in a default 10000 milliseconds.
-You can increase this time by adding `attachTimeout` variable to your debug scenario and initializing with the value that suits for your case.
+You can increase this time by adding `attachTimeout` variable to your debug configuration in `launch.json` and initializing with the value that suits for your case.

 ### Error `Error running android` while running Ionic 4 project for android platform